RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/bin-trajectories.md

 Trace binning is performed by using the function `binTrajfiles` in MATLAB's command window.
 After completion, the set of binned ASCII files are available in a new sub-folder appended with the actual date: `\binned DD-Mmm-YYYY`

-Binning can be combined with selective data export but will not be illustrated here; for more information, type `help binTrajfiles` in MATLAB's command window.

 To bin data, the script must be informed about the new time bin in seconds.
 The new time bin must be greater than the original one.

+File columns can be selectively exported to new binned files; for more information, type `help binTrajfiles` in MATLAB's command window.

 To bin trace files:

 {: .procedure }
 1. Group into one directory the ASCII trace files to bin

+1. If not already done, add MASH-FRET to MATLAB's search path by going to `HOME → Set Path → Add with Subfolders`

 1. In MATLAB's command window, type in

    `binTrajfiles(bin_time)`

-   by replacing `bin_time` with the actual desired bin time (ex: 0.2) and select the group directory to start binning.
+   by replacing `bin_time` with the new bin time (ex: 0.2) and select the group directory to start trace binning and export.

 ---

 ## Create a new MASH project

-To create a project out of binned traces and use it for further analysis, the ASCII files need to be imported together in module Trace processing and saved to a new common
+To create a project out of binned traces, the ASCII files need to be imported together in module Trace processing and saved to a new common
 [.mash file](../../output-files/mash-mash-project.html).
 To correctly import data, MASH must be informed about the particular structure of the files.

 Once the new project is created, project parameters including FRET and stoichiometry calculations, must be re-defined.

 To create the project out of binned traces: